rezigned/rezigned.github.io/content/en/posts/monad-transformers-1.md

 **Action with optional value**

 Same thing here.
 The `result <- accept` call on the right, now returns `String` directly.
-No need for us to perform a pattern matching on the result like we did on previously (before, it returns `Maybe String`):
+No need for us to perform a pattern matching on the result like we did previously (before, it returns `Maybe String`):

 {{% half %}}
 ```hs